Like us on Facebook!

 The Friends of the Ruth Enlow Library contributes significant funds towards the library’s summer reading program, and the Garrett County Education Association provides free books for participants.
 Other local organizations and businesses support the program as well with incentives.
 And statewide, the Baltimore Orioles and the Maryland Science Center contribute tickets and passes to participating libraries.

-Printed materials for Summer Reading Club will be available at library branches the last week of May, and information will be available online beginning June 1 at http://src.relib.net.
+Printed materials for Summer Reading Club are available at library branches and online at this link.